RichardDooling/Entertainment_Law/Trademark/Trademark.md

 [Basic Facts About Trademarks: What Every Small Business Should Know Now, Not Later](http://www.uspto.gov/trademarks-getting-started/trademark-basics).

-Read [What some companies get wrong about trademarks Can’t you just smell the Play-Doh?](https://medium.com/@alexandrajroberts/what-some-companies-get-wrong-about-trademarks-be023cb02422) by Prof. Alexandra J. Roberts @lexlanham.

 ## *Matal v.
 Tam*

 ###### United States Supreme Court (2017)

 This case introduces federal trademark law and the United States Patent and Trademark Office (PTO).
-It's also a nice review of the First Amendment.
-It's always with us.
+It's also a nice review of the First Amendment, which is always with us.

 * [case on Google Scholar](http://scholar.google.com/scholar_case?case=14085180484211709676)